hariseldon84/x52/core/stories/epic-1-authentication.md

 ## Story 1.3: Social Authentication (Google & GitHub)
 **Story Points:** 8
 **Priority:** Medium
-**Status:** Backlog (Deferred to v1.1)
+**Status:** ✅ Partially Complete (Google implemented, GitHub not implemented)

 ### User Story
 As a user, I want to sign in with my Google or GitHub account so that I can quickly access TaskQuest without creating a separate password.

+### Implementation Details
+- Full Google OAuth implementation on both login and signup pages
+- Google OAuth button with proper branding and loading states
+- OAuth callback handling through /auth/callback route
+- Error handling for OAuth failures
+- Seamless user account creation for new Google users
+- Profile population from Google provider data

 ### Acceptance Criteria
-- [ ] Login page displays "Sign in with Google" button
+- [x] Login page displays "Sign in with Google" button with proper branding
-- [ ] Login page displays "Sign in with GitHub" button
+- [x] Signup page displays "Sign up with Google" button with proper branding
-- [ ] Google OAuth flow redirects to Google consent screen
+- [x] Google OAuth flow redirects to Google consent screen with proper permissions
-- [ ] GitHub OAuth flow redirects to GitHub authorization page
+- [x] OAuth callback handler processes authorization codes and exchanges for sessions
-- [ ] Successful OAuth creates user account if it doesn't exist
+- [x] Successful OAuth creates user account if it doesn't exist
+- [x] User profile is automatically created via database trigger
+- [x] Loading states during OAuth process with visual feedback
+- [x] Error handling for OAuth failures with user-friendly messages
+- [x] OAuth redirects properly handle success and error cases
+- [ ] Login page displays "Sign in with GitHub" button (not implemented)
+- [ ] GitHub OAuth flow (not implemented)
-- [ ] Existing users can link social accounts to their profile
+- [ ] Existing users can link social accounts to their profile (not implemented)
-- [ ] User profile is populated with information from social provider
-- [ ] Social login works on both web and mobile platforms
+- [ ] Social login works on mobile platforms (needs verification)

 ### Technical Notes
-- Deferred to v1.1 to focus on core email/password authentication first
-- Will require OAuth provider configuration in Supabase
+- Google OAuth fully configured in Supabase with proper scopes
-- Need to handle OAuth callbacks and token exchange
+- OAuth callbacks handled by Next.js API route
-- Will need to map social provider data to user profile fields
+- Proper error handling and user feedback implemented
+- Account creation handled automatically by database triggers
-- Account linking for existing users will be implemented in a future update
+- GitHub OAuth can be added in future sprint following same pattern

 ---

 ## Story 1.4: User Profile Management
 **Story Points:** 5
 **Priority:** Medium
-**Status:** In Progress (Partially Implemented)
+**Status:** ✅ Database Complete, UI Not Implemented

 ### User Story
 As a user, I want to manage my profile information so that I can personalize my TaskQuest experience and keep my information up to date.

 ### Implementation Details
+- Database profiles table with comprehensive schema (id, email, full_name, avatar_url, level, total_xp)
-- Created basic profile page layout with user information
+- Automatic profile creation via database trigger on user signup
-- Implemented form for updating username and full name
-- Added validation for username uniqueness
-- Set up Supabase Storage for avatar uploads
+- Profile completion check in login flow with onboarding redirect
+- Row Level Security policies for profile data protection
+- Automatic timestamp tracking (created_at, updated_at)
-- Added XP and level display components
+- Integration with XP and level system
-- Implemented streak tracking visualization

 ### Acceptance Criteria
+- [x] Database schema for profiles with all necessary fields
+- [x] Automatic profile creation when user signs up via database trigger
+- [x] Row Level Security policies for profile data protection
+- [x] Profile completion check during login process
+- [x] Integration with XP system (level and total_xp fields)
+- [x] Timestamp tracking for profile changes
-- [x] User can access profile settings page
+- [ ] User can access profile settings page (UI not implemented)
-- [x] User can update username (with uniqueness validation)
-- [x] User can update full name
+- [ ] User can update username and full name (UI not implemented)
-- [ ] User can upload and change profile avatar (In Progress)
+- [ ] User can upload and change profile avatar (UI not implemented)
-- [x] User can view their current level and total XP (read-only)
+- [ ] User can view their current level and total XP in profile (available on dashboard)
-- [x] User can view their current and longest streak (read-only)
+- [ ] User can view their current and longest streak in profile (available on dashboard)
-- [x] Changes are saved to Supabase profiles table
-- [x] Profile updates are reflected immediately in the UI
+- [ ] Profile editing form with validation (UI not implemented)

 ### Technical Notes
 - Using Supabase Storage for avatar uploads (in progress)